 Here are a few simple, step-by-step directions for making your easy rainbow cake from your boxed cake mix!

 Step 1: Preheat your oven to 325 degrees F, and spray six 8″ round cake pans with non-stick cooking spray and lining the bottoms of each pan with parchment paper.
 This is really necessary, as you’ll want your layers to come out of the pan nicely so you can stack them, so do this now and get it over with.

-Step 2: Make your cake.
+Step 2: Make your cake according to package directions.
 Get the biggest bowl you have in your house, and make a triple batch of your cake in that one bowl according to the package directions.
 There’s no need to use a mixer.
+Just use a spoon.
 Seriously.

 Step 3: Measure batter evenly into each of 7 bowls (yes, 7.
 I’ll explain why in a second).
 Start with a cup of your cake batter in each bowl.
 Once the batter has been evenly distributed in each of the bowls, go for a second cup of batter in each.
 Depending on what boxed cake mix you use, you’re looking at no more than 2 1/2 cups of cake batter per bowl.
 This’ll ensure you have even layers to your rainbow cake.

 Step 4: Slowly add the food coloring gel with a clean toothpick little by little into each of the bowls.
 Don’t forget the colors of the rainbow: ROY G. BIV (except we don’t do indigo around here).
 It’s easy to get the red, blue, and yellow to be vibrant, but once you start making purple (blue and red), green (yellow and blue), and orange (yellow and red), this’ll get trickier.
 The good thing about the gel food coloring above is that it has most of these colors already mixed except the orange.